 Instructions

-- Beat the butter and sugar on medium speed, until light. (about 2 minutes)
+- Beat softened butter and sugar on medium speed, until light and fluffy. (about 2 minutes)

 - Add the eggs, one at a time, beating well after each addition.